NEZNAMY/TAB/.github/wiki/feature_guide_bossbar.md

 * `BossBar#getPlayers()` - Returns all players that can currently see this bossbar.
 * `BossBar#containsPlayer(TabPlayer)` - Returns `true` if player can see this bossbar, `false` if not.
 * `BossBar#isAnnouncementBar()` - Returns `true` if this bossbar is defined as announcement bar in config, `false` if visible permanently.

-# 1.8 vs 1.9 bossbar
-The way of displaying information in bossbar is completely different on 1.8 and 1.9+.
-Here you can find out why.

-## Background
-Server owners have always been looking for ways to display information.
-Another way they discovered is by spawning a fake ender dragon / wither, making it invisible, giving it custom name and teleporting it near player.
-This way, however, has several flaws as you can see above.
-As of 1.9, mojang decided to add a packet purely for displaying text without requiring an entity.
-They also added options to set color and style of the bossbar.

-## Execution by plugins
-With introduction of 1.9 bossbar which is much easier to use, plugins have switched over to that method.
-However, this feature cannot be used for <1.9 clients as the feature did not exist back then.
-For this reason you can see some bossbar plugins saying "supports 1.9 and higher", as they don't want to mess with entities.

-## Execution by TAB
-TAB will attempt to display 1.9 bossbar whenever possible, entity otherwise.
-1.9+ clients will always see 1.9 bossbar (even on a 1.8 server thanks to viaversion api). <1.9 clients will see an invisible entity.
-On bungeecord, however, <1.9 clients won't see anything as bungeecord did not implement entity packets required to make it work.

 # Tips & Tricks
 ## Tip 1 - Animated bossbar color